geeanlooca/deepspace-turbo/README.md

     char *backward;
     backward = "011";

-    // initialize turbocode: mandatory call
+    // initialize convolutional code: mandatory call
     t_convcode code = convcode_initialize(forward, backward, N_components);
 ```

 The code is defined by the strings of `1`'s and `0`'s in `forward` and `backward`.
 The function `convcode_initialize()` computes the state-update and output functions and allocates the necessary memory.
+The rate of the resulting code will be `1/N_components`.

 ### Encoding
 To encode a packet, we can simply do